Code-Institute-Submissions/billdavisjr-wbd_fsd_project4_SeptResub/README.md

 This is the fourth milestone project for my Code Institute Full Stack Developer Course.

+Unfortunately, because I lost my previous job, had to find and start a new one, and due to a family emergency, I lost a lot of time and was not able to finish this project in the time available.
+I am taking this course as a continuing education course after working hours and I just did not have enough time available.
+I am proving what I have done, rather than submitting nothing.

+CONCEPT:

 We've all seen quotations in books, hung on a wall, as an e-mail signature, or used in a presentation.

 This site is a quotations database and search engine, with categorizations and ratings.
 It's useful to search for quotations